elberthcorniell/telegram-motivational-bot/README.md

 - Register on Telegram.
 - Search for Bot father.
-- Type ```/new bot``` in the chat and follow the instructions.
+- Type `/new bot` in the chat and follow the instructions.

 ### Setup

 - Clone or download this repository
 - If necessary, unzip the downloaded directory
-- Replace the "Telegram_Bot_API" value in lib/config.json with your API key.
+- Replace the "Telegram_Bot_API" value in `config.json` with your API key.
 (You can use this one "1482669218:AAF_7ftT-eZPq_OetvSRzq3r5jyYngXnZ04")
     ```
         {